PasLoin/gitpod-prestashop/readme.md

-# Work in Progress - not working yet

 # Running Prestashop on gitpod

+Work In Progress
+- V1.0 : Minimal configuration to install Prestashop.

 [Gitpod](https://www.gitpod.io) is a ready-to-code dev environment with a single click.
 It will allows you to develop plugin or theme directly from your browser.